r4fek/rsylla/docs/guides/data-types.md

 # Data Types Guide

-This guide explains how CQL data types are mapped to Python types in rscylla.
+This guide explains how CQL data types are mapped to Python types in rsylla.

 ## Basic Types